-The agriculture industry in the GRTZ community planning area has long been a tradition.
-Agriculture was initially a tradition to provide resources for individual families.
-Throughout history, agriculture began to develop outside of the realm individual of family consumption to a method marketing and selling to surrounding communities.
+The agriculture industry in the GRTZ community planning area long been has a tradition.
+Agriculture was initially a tradition to provide resources for individual Throughout history, agriculture began to develop outside of the realm of individual family consumption to a method marketing and selling to surrounding communities.
 In the late 1800's, the first railroad in the County was built, with the first steam engine arriving in the original Hendersonville Depot in 1879.
 Agricultural growers soon thereafter began expanding their markets, hauling apples and other produce into nearby communities in South Carolina.
-Although agriculture began to expand within community planning area is extreme and discourages agricultural practices.
+Although agriculture began to expand within Henderson County in the early 1900's, the GRTZ community planning area was limited in their effort to expand agricultural practices.

+In the GRTZ community planning area there are several limitations that inhibit the growth of agriculture beyond what is currently prevalent.
+First, the topography and geography of the land in the community planning area is extreme and discourages agricultural practices.
 Over 77% of the community planning area has slopes greater than 16%.
 Agricultural practices traditionally require flat land in order to be efficient and effective with the challenges associated with farming.
 Additionally, agricultural practices require a continuous supply of water resources to support the lifecycle of the agricultural products.
 The community planning area has a number of water resources, but the accessibility to harvest the water is a significant challenge.
 Most of the streams and rivers in the community planning area runoff from steep terrain that make controlling and harvesting the water resources an expensive endeavor.
 Water resources for agricultural practices, traditionally, are found within low lying areas where the flow of water is slow and easily accessible.
 The community planning area primarily has one large river, Green River that offers ideal requirements for agricultural practices.
 The Green River Valley hosts a number of different agricultural practices, but it is limited due to the valley floor being constricted by the surrounding topography.